Fiware/showcase.gsma.dataModels/specs/Weather/WeatherObserved/README.md

 # Weather Observed

-The Weather observed in Spain is provided by
-[Spanish National Meteorology Agency](http://aemet.es), from Portugal by [Instituto Português do Mar e da Atmosfera](http://www.ipma.pt/pt).
+The Weather observations in Spain are provided by [Spanish National Meteorology Agency](http://aemet.es), from Portugal by [Instituto Português do Mar e da Atmosfera](http://www.ipma.pt/pt).
 [Harvesters](./harvesters) transform this data to NGSI v2.